MANTRA-Chain/mantrachain/x/guard/README.md

 - creator: The address of the user who created the message.
 - guard_transfer_coins: The updated guard transfer coins status.

-### MsgUpdateLocked: Emits an event when the locked status is updated

-- action: `update_locked`
-- creator: The address of the user who created the message.
-- locked: The updated locked status.
-- index: The index of the locked status that was updated.
-- kind: The type of the locked status.

 ### MsgUpdateRequiredPrivileges: Emits an event when the required privileges are updated for a specific index

 - action: `update_required_privileges`